 For example, the appeal should include the names of the individuals who previously handled or were involved with the claim; copies of all relevant documentation concerning the claim; and all other information that may aid in the resolution of the appeal.
 Policyholders should err on the side of providing excess information.
-A list of example documentation types appears in the NFIP flood Insurance Claims Handbook.
+A list of example documentation types appears in the NFIP Claims Manual.

 What to Expect After Filing an Appeal